npm package discovery and stats viewer.

 This plugin creates automatic, rotating backups of your DatoCMS primary environment by cloning them into sandbox environments within the same project.

-Because DatoCMS does not have a built-in job scheduler, the plugin has to create an external scheduled lambda (serverless) function to invoke the backup functionality on a recurring basis.
-It currently supports serverless functions from Vercel, Cloudflare, and Netlify.
+Because DatoCMS does not have a built-in job scheduler, the plugin has to create an external scheduled lambda (serverless function) to invoke the backup functionality on a recurring basis.
+It currently supports deployments to Vercel, Cloudflare, and Netlify.

-The lambda serverless function is only used as a job scheduler, calling our API to manage the environments.
+The lambda function is only used as a job scheduler, similar to a cronjob.
+The lambda calls the DatoCMS Content Management API (CMA) to actually manage the environments and perform the backups.

 How it works